 Lifestyle Changings such as a healthy diet, exercise, yoga, meditation, sobriety, etc.

 Don’t let your loved one or yourself suffer from anxiety any longer.
 There are effective options available to you at Southern California Sunrise Recovery’s Mental Health Center.
 We are here to help.

-Call today and our skilled anxiety therapists and psychologists can get started on a comprehensive plan designed just for you!
+Call today and the skilled therapists and psychologists at our Anxiety Treatment Center in Orange County can get started on a comprehensive plan designed just for you!

 Feeling nervous, restless, tense, or sweating.
 Other symptoms can include; having an increased heart rate, breathing rapidly, or being in a sense of danger or panic.

 A big event or a build-up of smaller stressful ones.
 These events can include things like the death of a loved one, work stress, or worrying about your finances.

 The short answer is yes.
 The reason for this is because we all experience anxiety at some point in our life and it is just the brain’s way of preparing up to face or escape danger.